Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Background

-\item Detecting insider attacks is a fundamentally out-of-distribution problem.
-We expect that the next insider attack will involve different actors, targets, strategies and overall goals from the known previous attacks.
-In this setting, a straightforward supervised learning approach~\cite{hastie2001,bishop2006} might not succeed at recognizing novelty.
-By contrast, domains where supervised learning is successfully employed are considerably more predictable: detection of deceptive reviews~\cite{mukherjee2012}, unwanted behavior on social networks~\cite{stein2011} and adversarial advertisements~\cite{sculley2011}.
+Insider threat detection is a fundamentally out-of-distribution problem.
+We expect the next attack to involve different actors, targets, strategies, and overall goals from the known previous attacks.
+Therefore, insider threat detection \emph{requires catching rare, novel behaviors.}

+In this setting, a straightforward supervised learning approach does not succeed at recognizing novelty~\cite{hastie2001,bishop2006}.
+This is because supervised learning can only detect patterns that have previously manifested in the training set -- a limitation it shares with a rule-based detection systems.
+The domains where supervised learning is successfully employed are also considerably more predictable: detection of deceptive reviews~\cite{mukherjee2012}, unwanted behavior on social networks~\cite{stein2011}, and adversarial advertisements~\cite{sculley2011}.

-\item Anomaly detection traditionally relies on volumetric-based detection, which is unsuitable for the task at hand because it will only catch egregious attacks, such as the exfiltration of numerous documents, after it's too late.
-Even more problematic is that such an approach fails to detect low-volume targeted attacks aimed at exfiltrating high-value documents, such as chip design plans. \end{itemize}
+Traditional anomaly detection often relies on volumetric signals.
+For instance, an IP hitting significantly more machines or ports than normal can be a sign of network reconnaissance activity.
+This is unsuitable for our application domain as it will only catch egregious attacks after the fact, such as the exfiltration of a large volume of documents.
+Such an approach fails to detect low-volume targeted attacks aimed at exfiltrating a single critical piece of data, such as chip design plans, financial information, or proprietary technical designs.
+Hence, enterprise level insider threat detection requires \emph{detection granularity down to single resource access.}